jisshub/Complete-Elasticsearch-Kibana-Logstash/README.md

 }
 ```

-# Indexing, Retriving and Deleting Documents
+# Indexing, Retrieving and Deleting Documents

 - In Elasticsearch, data is stored in to **index**.